rc-kid/rckid-v1/README.md

-# RCKid
+# RCkid

 Handheld device mostly for kids that works as a retro games player, remote control for lego models and other stuff, walkie talkie, and a simple music/video player.
-Based on Rpi Zero 2W, ATTiny and NRF24L01P+ with a 320x240 SPI display, a selection of input controls (ABXY, DPAD, Thumbstick, Sel, Start, shoulder buttons, dedicated volume control buttons and a Home button), rumbler, light sensor, RGB torch and a custom software tailored towards the little ones.
+Based on Rpi Zero 2W, ATTiny and NRF24L01P+ with a 320x240 SPI display, a selection of input controls (ABXY, DPAD, Thumbstick, Sel, Start, shoulder buttons, dedicated volume control buttons and a Home button), rumbler, light sensor, RGB torch and a custom software tailored towards the needs of the little ones.

+This is the main repository of the project containing all the necessary information to build the _RCkid_ itself and the remotely controlled devices.

+## Overview

+The _RCkid_ uses the RPi to run all the user interactive software, libretro via retropie to run emulated old school games and other software.
+The RPi is connected to digital buttons (ABXY, L, R, Volume) via gpio pins, to the display (`ILI9341`) with `SPI0` and to the NRF Radio via `SPI1`. `I2C` bus connects to the accelerometer, light sensor and the `ATTiny`.

+The `ATTiny` then manages the analog inputs (joystick, voltages, temperatures), multiplexed buttons (Dpad, Select & Start) and the Home/Power button.
+It is also responsible for the rumbler and the RGB LED as well as charging, battery management and a real-time clock.

 ## BOM